williamchenghu/fullstack-hy2020/part2/phonebook/README.md

 ## Step 5

 Refactor the application by extracting suitable parts into new components.
 Maintain the application's state and all event handlers in the _App_ root component.
 It is sufficient to extract **_three_** components from the application.

+## Step 6

+Store the initial state of the application in the file _db.json_, which should be placed in the root of the project.

+Modify the application such that the initial state of the data is fetched from the server using the _axios_-library.
+Complete the fetching with an Effect hook.